nginx/agent/docs/proto/protos.md

 <a name="mpi-v1-InstanceMeta"></a>

 ### InstanceMeta
-Metainformation relating to the reported instance
+Meta-information relating to the reported instance

 | Field | Type | Label | Description |